 What can a voice actor blog about?

 Much like Voices.com’s blog, you can blog about pretty much any subject with relation to the voice industry and your experiences as a voice actor: from tips for auditioning, to how you achieve different reads for different formats (commercial radio vs. audiobooks)—whatever strikes your fancy.
+Like all good bloggers, you’ll want to pick an audience and write for them.
+If you want to use your blog to get more work, write about topics of interest to the clientele you want to attract.

 The point of running a consistently updated blog is building an audience, and it causes your brand to become real.
 You are not simply an empty, robotic domain name, but you are a living, relatable persona and business owner.